How Does Pet Insurance Work? A ‘Paw by Paw’ Breakdown

 Many insurance providers don’t cover older pets at all, while others offer minimal coverage after a certain age.
 Since they are considered more prone to health issues, they may only get a basic policy covering injury, and not illness or other issues.

 Each insurance provider has a different idea of what makes a senior dog or cat.
 Some companies offer better coverage for senior pets, so research carefully.
-In any case, expect to pay higher premiums for policies that cover senior pets.
+In any case, expect to pay higher premiums for policies that cover senior pets, as well as this co-payment normally starts on a policy once your pet hits a certain age.

 Pregnancy and giving birth